jay3sh/mepage/_posts/2010-01-02-make-android-speak-your-twits-with-twitspeak.md

 layout: post
 title: "Make Android speak your Twits with \"TwitSpeak\""
 ---
-"Make Android speak your Twits with \"TwitSpeak\""
+Make Android speak your Twits with "TwitSpeak"
 ===
 Happy New Year All.